CHTC/tutorial-CHTC-AF3/README.md

   * Includes ranked PDBs, metrics, seeds, confidence scores

 For guides on how data movement works on the HTC system, see our [Data Staging and Transfer to Jobs](https://chtc.cs.wisc.edu/uw-research-computing/htc-job-file-transfer) guides.

+This AlphaFold3 recipe utilizes the locally-mounted AlphaFold3 databases by matching jobs for the `data_pipeline.sub` submit file **only** to EPs advertising the `HasAlphafold3 = True` MachineAd.
+This allows multiple jobs to *share* the locally-mounted databases, increasing the throughput of your data jobs.
+You can select to also match to EPs that do not have the AlphaFold3 databases locally-mounted by removing the `&& (Target.HasAlphafold3 == true)` requirement in your `data_pipeline.sub` submit file.
+The provided `data_pipeline.sh` executable file will automatically check if the matched machine has the expected AlphaFold3 database mount available to it, and if not it will copy the files using the Open Science Data Federation (OSDF).
+This can cause much longer job runtimes for jobs that land on machines without AlphaFold3 databases mounted as downloading the data can take >45 minutes.
+Reach out to the CHTC RCFs, if you are thinking of using this option to discuss this further.

 ### GPUs